gunthercox/ChatterBot/docs/logic/index.rst

 .. toctree::
    :maxdepth: 1

-   multi-logic-adapter
    response_selection
    create-a-logic-adapter

-The logic adapter that your bot uses can be specified by setting the :code:`logic_adapters` parameter to the import path of the logic adapter you want to use.
+The logic adapter that your bot uses can be specified by setting the ``logic_adapters`` parameter to the import path of the logic adapter you want to use.

 It is possible to enter any number of logic adapters for your bot to use.